 Did you know that medical errors cause 10% of deaths in the US?
 Medical mistakes are dangerous, costly, and deadly.
-Medical malpractice occurs when a medical practitioner, hospital, or any other healthcare professional, harms a patient through a negligent act.
+Medical malpractice occurs when a medical practitioner, hospital, or any other healthcare professional harms a patient through a negligent act.
 Negligence might occur due to errors in health management, diagnosis, treatment, and aftercare.

 Because medical malpractices are common, it is prudent to understand what you should do if you are a victim.
 Here are things to do after experiencing medical malpractice.

 Health is a priority and should never be compromised under any circumstances.
 If you suspect a doctor has made a mistake when diagnosing or treating you, it is essential to find another doctor to correct the error.
 Chances are, the second doctor will need your health records and perform various tests before starting a new diagnosis.
-The efforts of the second doctor will be geared towards treating the complications caused by the medical error.
+The efforts of the second doctor will be geared toward treating the complications caused by the medical error.

-Ask for Medical Records
+Get the Medical Records

-Keep A Journal
+Keep a Journal

 Additionally, you should also explain the detrimental effects of medical error in your life.
 For example, if you missed work for a certain period due to the error, write that in your journal.
-Try to update the journal frequently so that you can capture all essential information.
-The information in the journal can be used to support your medical malpractice claim.
+Try to update the journal frequently to capture all essential information.
+The information in the journal may be used later to support your medical malpractice claim.

 Contact A Medical Malpractice Attorney

-It is recommendable to book an appointment with a potential attorney before signing papers to ensure they are a good fit for your case.
-During the consultation, you can cross-examine the attorney to gain more insights about their practice.
+It is recommended to book an appointment with a potential attorney before signing papers to ensure they are a good fit for your case.
+The initial consultation should be free of charge.

 Keep in touch with your attorney to provide them with any additional essential information.
 After doing so, you can rest assured that your attorney will handle your claim’s legal aspect as you focus on recovering from the injuries.